appscode/blog/content/post/webauthn-a-more-secure-way-of-authenticating-the-user/index.md

+---
-# Web authn : A more secure way of authenticating the user
+title: WebAuthn - A more secure way of authenticating the user
+date: "2023-11-07"
+weight: 14
+authors:
+- Zubair Ahmed Rafi
+tags:
+- appscode
+- authentication
+- cloud-native
+- database
+- javascript
+- webauthn
+---

 ## What is WebAuthn ?